-Consider content marketing, the inbound marketing strategy of choice for many SaaS startups.
-Successful content marketing relies upon search engines for the majority of long-term traffic:
+Consider content marketing, the inbound marketing strategy of choice for many B2B SaaS startups.
+Successful content marketing strategies rely upon search engines for the majority of long-term traffic:

-An effective piece of SaaS website content–whether a marketing page or a blog post–can enjoy (increasing) organic search traffic for months and even years.
+An effective piece of content–whether a product page or a blog post–following SaaS website best practices can enjoy (increasing) organic search traffic for months and even years.
 When you consistently produce good content, the organic search traffic effects start to compound.

 That’s how sites like Backlinko can publish fewer than 200 pages of content and still get upwards of a half-million visits per month–by following a content strategy that respects and leverages the power of organic search.